-Below are a list of common issues that people run into when looking to increase the performance of their applications.
+Below is a list of common issues that people run into when looking to increase the performance of their applications.
 This is not meant as a complete list, but as suggestions for potential problem areas:

 Are there any locations where you are looping to check the result of the thread?

 - Looping in a thread to check the result of an operation can result in high CPU utilization if the thread doesn’t periodically yield.

 - In high-density systems with many simultaneous calls, the impact of tight loops can be even greater.

 Would it be possible to rewrite what you are trying to do with a Reset Event?